TCU/LS-H girls collect bests at JV Big 9 swim and dive meet

 “It was an awesome meet for a lot of the girls,” said Munden.

-The team will compete in the Section 1A tournament in Rochester with preliminaries at noon Wednesday, Nov.
+The team competes in the Section 1A tournament in Rochester with preliminaries at noon Wednesday, Nov.
 6 and finals Friday, Nov.
 8.